rcmaehl/NotCPUCores/FAQ.md

 1. Change your Power Plan to "High Performance"

-**WEW!** That's a 5-10 minutes of manual work for potentially not much return, isn't it?
+**WEW!** That's 5-10 minutes of manual work for potentially not much return, isn't it?

 ## What if I want more performance than what I get with NotCPUCores?